Ancestry is the world's largest website for researching family histories.

 (Only available on-site at the library.)

 HeritageQuest® Online is a comprehensive treasury of American genealogical sources--rich in unique primary sources, local and family histories, and finding aids.
-Available in the library.
-Accessibility outside the library requires a library card.
+(Library card required.)

 The North Carolina Digital Heritage Center supports community engagement and lifelong learning by promoting and increasing access to North Carolina’s cultural heritage.